 Saint Vincent Hospital

 Worcester-area teens can attend the Summer High School Student Program, in which they gain healthcare skills and earn a recognition certificate if they log 50 hours.

-The Summer Health Care Internship Program matches high school seniors and graduates with hospitals, clinics, and long-term care facilities to provide experiences working in healthcare.
+The Summer Health Care Internship Program matches high school juniors and seniors and graduates with hospitals, clinics, and long-term care facilities to provide experiences working in healthcare.

 Minnesota, North Dakota, and South Dakota high school students can learn about healthcare careers at the Health Occupations & Professions Exploration Camp on the North Dakota State University campus.

 High school students ages 16 and older can apply for job shadowing positions in which they observe a professional caring for patients.

 The CRASH Course camp invites applications from high school sophomores, juniors, and seniors.
 The summer camp introduces students to careers in nursing at several Baptist Memorial hospital locations.

 This organization fosters student interest in healthcare careers through several programs, including a summer health academy, summer volunteering, job shadowing, and scholarships.

 Student volunteers can find nonclinical summer opportunities in the cancer center, emergency department, and radiology at Pascagoula and Ocean Springs hospitals.

 Springfield's CoxHealth accepts high school volunteers ages 15 and up with a 3.0 GPA and recommendations.
 The student program focuses on engaging volunteers for possible future recruitment.